jackkanehann/CRUD-Implementation/README.md

-# musical-dollop
-Python MySQL Example Implementation
+## Python MySQL Example Implementation

 A basic MySQL CRUD application in Python.
 Connect to a local server and connect to a new or existing databse.
 Import data from local CSV files to read, update, or delete information within the database.